 - Parts availability.
 Be sure to choose a lift whose manufacturer offers quick access to genuine parts.
 Replacing worn or broken parts with subpar stand-ins isn’t a good business decision.
 Those parts can compromise the integrity of the lift and cause more problems (and cost more money) down the road.

 You owe it to your techs and yourself to buy safe equipment.
-Of course, you want to avoid harm to your staff, and there’s also a financial aspect of injuries to consider.
-Steer clear of that by looking for:
+Of course, you want to avoid harm to your staff, and there’s also a financial aspect of injuries to factor in.

 - A gold ALI/ETL certification label